 If a vocational expert reports that a claimant is able to perform other jobs, the expert is supposed to provide the job title based on SSA vocational references and report on the number of positions in the Alpharetta area.
 There must be a significant number of jobs, and the applicant must be qualified to hold these jobs based on past experience.

 Challenging a vocational expert’s determination at an Alpharetta Social Security disability hearing may be accomplished through many avenues, including challenging the expert’s understanding of job requirements, the limitations of the claimant, or the particular details of the claimant’s employment experience.
-An experienced attorney from our team may be able to provide valuable assistance in exploiting the weaknesses in a vocational expert’s determination.
+An experienced SS disability attorney from our team may be able to provide valuable assistance in exploiting the weaknesses in a vocational expert’s determination, so call today.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).